sljy1995/StephTheAlpha/about.md

 ---
 layout: default
-title: About Me
+title: Hi, I’m Steph
 permalink: /about/
 ---

-## Hi, I’m Steph
+Passionate about 3 'M's - Markets, Money, and Math.
+Currently a Masters in Financial Engineering Candidate at the National University of Singapore, which I enrolled just back in Aug 2025 to pursue my personal interests at a higher level.
+However, we all know learning can't just be about sitting in a lecture theatre or drowning in papers and books.
+So the goal really is to put into practice knowledge that i gain through reading and through my education.

-I write about **quantitative trading research**, with a focus on ideas that are **academically grounded but realistically implementable by a retail trader**.
-The goal really is to put into practice knowledge that i gain through reading and through my education.
+Here, I intend to write about **quantitative trading research**, with a focus on ideas that are **academically grounded but realistically implementable by a retail trader**.
 This site is a working journal where I basically document my projects on my thoughts about markets and test ideas.

 ---